web-token/jose/doc/jwk/index.md

 ```

 The JWKSet object provided by the framework is immutable.
 This means that any modification of a key set will create a new key set.
+When you add a new key or remove an existing one, the method will return you a new object.

 ```php
 <?php

 $new_jwkset = $jwkset->with($jwk4);
 ```

+The JWKSet in the variable `$jwkset` is unchanged.
+The one in the variable `$new_jwkset` contains the new key.